Sosrodiningrat V

-Sosrodiningrat V (1 December 1902 – 8 February 1967) was a nobleman within the Surakarta Sunanate, serving as its pepatih dalem between 1939 and 1945.
+Sosrodiningrat V (1 December 1902 – 8 February 1967), formally Drs.
+K.R.M.A.
+Sosrodiningrat, was a nobleman within the Surakarta Sunanate, serving as its pepatih dalem between 1939 and 1945.
 He was also a member of the Investigating Committee for Preparatory Work for Independence, and served in various posts within the colonial government of the Dutch East Indies throughout the 1920s and 1930s.

 Early life and education

+Sosrodiningrat IV, father of Joyonagoro and grandfather of Sosrodiningrat V.

 Sosrodiningrat was born Sawarno on 1 December 1902 in Surakarta.
-His father, Djojonagaro, was patih under Surakarta's Sunanate.
+His father, Joyonagoro, was patih under Surakarta's Sunanate.
 Sawarno was educated at an Europeesche Lagere School in Surakarta, before continuing to a Hogere Burgerschool in Semarang and graduating in 1913.
 Afterwards, Sawarno studied in the Netherlands, at the Delft Institute of Technology.
 However, his engineering studies were interrupted by the First World War, and after it ended in 1918 Sawarno moved to Leiden University to study public administration.
 Graduating with his bachelors in 1921, he returned to the Indies in 1922.